Skip to main content

 • if the applicant needs to get and rely on advice

-• if that advice comes from charitable organisations who rely on legal aid or other funding
+• if that advice comes from charitable organisations that rely on legal aid or other funding

 • lack of a permanent address where the applicant can receive letters